MikCas/GenTbD/README.md

 4. The unmatched high scoring detections are matched with the New Tracks from the previous frame to see if they have the potential to match again.
 The New Tracks which do not match are removed
 5. The Remaining unmatched high-scoring detections from the second round are then determined to see if they can be new tracks.

+#### VP TODO:
+- Have a view method which runs continuously - have a key which toggles between continuous and discreet viewing modes - PRESS 't' to toggle continuous mode

+#### DETECTOR TODO:
+- Create a distinction between IPP and NIPP properties (as an abstract class), such that IPP properties have some data structure and a corresponding similarity metric.
+- IPPs to add
+    - `Appearance`, n-dimensional vector with cosine similarity
+    - `Keypoint`, nx3 dimensional matrix - where (x, y, c) correspond to a position and confidence score of a keypoint.
+Using the similarity matrix defined in the Alpha Pose.
+- Modify the display() method in the Detection class as something is wrong.
+- Create a Detector abstract class to use different detectors

+#### TRACK TODO:
+- Update the trajectory to have a (start, end) timeline for each consecutive matching.
+- Delete the trajectory of a track when deactivated
+- Customisable Activation/Deactivation Conditions

+#### TRACKER TODO:
+- Using NIPP specifically for partitioning in cascaded assignment
+- Remove Reserved Queue and implement a simpler no pre-specified amount of trackers to track with.
+So generate trackers as we go and remove them when they are done.
+-Integrate different cost combination techniques.